eneko-codes/cronos/docs/notifications/HOW_NOTIFICATIONS_WORK.md

 **Special Notes**:

 - **Maintenance-only notification** - only visible to maintenance users
-- Sent to the promoted user (different from `MaintenancePromotionEmail` which goes to admins)
+- Sent to the promoted user (different from `MaintenancePromotionNotification` which goes to admins)
 - User's notification preferences are re-initialized when promoted to include Maintenance-only notifications
 - Message: "You have been promoted to maintenance role"